 - 18.1.
 The Company may enter into derivative and forward transactions for the purposes of Efficient Portfolio Management ("EPM").
-EPM permits techniques and instruments which relate to transferable securities and approved moneymarket instruments and satisfy the following criteria: - 18.1.1. the transaction must be economically appropriate; - 18.1.2. the exposure on the transaction must be fully covered; and - 18.1.3. the transaction must be entered into for one of the following specific aims: - (a) the reduction of risk; - (b) the reduction of costs; or - (c) the generation of additional capital or income for the Fund with a risk level which is consistent with the risk profile of the Fund and the risk diversification rules laid down in COLL.
+EPM permits techniques and instruments which relate to transferable securities and approved money- market instruments and satisfy the following criteria: - 18.1.1 the transaction must be economically appropriate; - 18.1.2 the exposure on the transaction must be fully covered; and - 18.1.3 the transaction must be entered into for one of the following specific aims: - (a) the reduction of risk; - (b) the reduction of costs; or - (c) the generation of additional capital or income for the Fund with a risk level which is consistent with the risk profile of the Fund and the risk diversification rules laid down in COLL. - 18.2 A transaction which is regarded as speculative will not be permitted.
+A list of the current eligible derivatives markets is set out in Appendix II.
+Further derivatives markets may be added following consultation with the Depositary in accordance with COLL. - 18.3 A derivatives or forward transaction which would or could lead to delivery of property to the Depositary may be entered into only if such property can be held by the Company and the ACD has taken reasonable care to determine that delivery of the property pursuant to the transaction will not lead to a breach of the relevant provisions in COLL. - 18.4 Where a transaction is entered into for hedging purposes and relates to the actual or potential acquisition of transferable securities, the ACD must intend that the Company should invest in such transferable securities within a reasonable time and the ACD must ensure that, unless the position has itself been closed out, that intention is realised within such time.